samepage-network/samepage.network/docs/basics/sharing_pages.md

 ![](/images/docs/basics/status.png)

-One important thing to note is that once you share a page on SamePage, you should consider that page as being **publicly available**.
-This is because it is hosted on the decentralized web, allowing users to access this data from anywhere, without needing SamePage's servers, immutably forever.
-The last icon on the status bar is a public link to your data on the decentralized web.
-On our [view](https://samepage.network/view) page, one could see what data is behind this link.
-We plan to support end-to-end encryption for private data in future versions of SamePage.
-Also note that while the page is considered public, the public link for the file is a random string of characters that is provably hard to guess.

-The other icons between the SamePage logo and the public link to your data from left to right are as follows:
+The icons after the SamePage logo from left to right are as follows:
 - `Invite Notebook` - This triggers the same modal from the initialization step for sharing a page with more notebooks.
 - `View History` - This opens a sidebar of all versions of your shared page, with clickable snapshots of the data.
 - `Disconnect Shared Page` - This will disconnect your notebook from the shared page.
 Note: this **does not delete** the page from being available on the decentralized web.
 It merely disconnects the page in _your_ notebook from receiving future updates.